k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 Each of the supported Secrets Managers has its own dedicated section at config.ini file, with all required access and permissions details.

-In addition of populating these details, you shall turn it on by setting the 'ENABLED' property to be 'true'.
+In addition of populating these details, you shall turn it on, by setting the 'ENABLED' property to be 'true', in the section of the chosen secret manager.

+Following are the config attributes required for each secret manger:

 #### AWS Secrets Manager